 - Turn the oven to 200°F and set a large baking pan or casserole dish inside.
 Heat 2 tablespoons butter in a large saute pan over medium-high heat.
 Dredge the skate wings in the flour and shake off any excess.
 Lay them in the pan so they are not touching each other; you may need to cook the skate in batches.
 Turn the heat down to medium and fry the skate wings until they are golden brown, about 4 minutes.
-Carefully flip the skate and cook for 1-4 minutes on the other side, depending on how thick they are.
-If you’ve never cooked skate before, it cooks more slowly than other fish, so give it a few more minutes that you would a comparable fish.
+Carefully flip the skate and cook for 2 to 4 minutes on the other side, depending on how thick they are.
+If you've never cooked skate before, it cooks more slowly than other fish, so give it a few more minutes that you would a comparable fish.

 - When you are done with the first batch of skate, set them in the oven to keep warm and repeat the process with the rest of the skate.

 - Once the skate is cooked, Pour off any butter from the pan and wipe it off with a paper towel.
 Add the rest of the butter and set it over medium-high heat.
 Swirl the pan and let the butter cook until it has browned, then add the vinegar, capers and honey.
 Swirl to combine and let this boil 1 minute.
 Put a piece of skate on each person's plate and pour the sauce over.
 Serve at once.